 After just a few weeks, surely enough, the housekeeper returned to her job.

 Outcomes like those are exactly what the Mental Health First Aid at Work program helps to achieve for workplaces and work relationships across the country.
 Let’s increase mental health literacy and know how to safely and responsibly address a coworker’s mental health or substance use concerns in the workplace.
-Email MHFAatWork@TheNationalCouncil.org to implement Mental Health First Aid at Work in your workplace today.
+To learn more about MHFA at Work, visit MHFA.org/workplace and complete the inquiry form.